shaneish/hop/README.md

 Check out the config file to see the current options available and to set your personal editors (default is `vi` for Unix and `notepad` for Windows).

+Additionally, if you'd to use a location other than the default for your system to store the configuration files and SQLite database, you can set the following environment variables before running `bunnyhop`.
+1) `HOP_CONFIG_DIRECTORY` - Sets the directory the configuration files will be provisioned in.
+Defaults to `~/.config/bunnyhop`.
+2) `HOP_CONFIG_FILE_NAME` - Sets the actual filename of the configuration file within the config directory.
+Defaults to `bunnyhop.toml`.
+3) `HOP_DATABASE_DIRECTORY` - Sets the directory that the SQLite database directory is stored in.
+Defaults to `~/.config/bunnyhop/db`.
+4) `HOP_DATABASE_FILE_NAME` - Sets the actual filename of the SQLite database.
+Defaults to `bunnyhop.db`.

+Note: It checks these variables every time `bunnyhop` is called, so if you use a location other than the default you need to ensure the above variables are added to your PATH.

+2nd Note: If you change these environment variables after you've already run and set up `bunnyhop`, you need to copy the files over from their default location and rename them if you want to continue using the same defaults.
+Otherwise, a new configuration file and a new database will be created.

+If you'd like to see what the current configuration and database directories, simple run `hp locate` from your command line.

+If your shell configuration file is set to a non-default location, you can set the following environment variables manually before building `bunnyhop` and it will configure the runners in the location you set:
+1) `BUNNYHOP_ZSH_CONFIG_DIR` - Directory your `.zshrc` file is located.
+2) `BUNNYHOP_BASH_CONFIG_DIR` - Directory your `.bashrc` file is located.
+3) `BUNNYHOP_NUSHELL_CONFIG_DIR` - Directory your nushell `env.nu` file is located.
+4) `BUNNYHOP_POWERSHELL_CONFIG_DIR` - Directory your powershell `profile.ps1` or `Microsoft.PowerShell_profile.ps1` files are located.

+Once these variables have been set, you must rerun the `make` command for the shell you're trying to update and it will add the runner function to the appropriate place.
 ### TODO
-1) Write a more comprehensive suite of unit tests.
+6) Write a more comprehensive suite of unit tests.
-2) Add functionality to search stored history for possible locations.
+7) Add functionality to search stored history for possible locations.
-3) Add customized editor launch commands (ie allow flags when calling an editor to open a file).
+8) Add customized editor launch commands (ie allow flags when calling an editor to open a file).
-4) Make a Neovim plugin so I can easily navigate without opening a new terminal panel or closing current terminal panel.
+9) Make a Neovim plugin so I can easily navigate without opening a new terminal panel or closing current terminal panel.